 One such example is the intricate limestone features that line some of our coastal areas, a terrain that’s locally referred to as ironshore.
-This marine limestone is generally exposed and exhibits ample evidence of the Karst-process actions, with a high density of tiny sinkholes and caves.
+This marine limestone is generally exposed and exhibits ample evidence of the Karst Process actions, with a high density of tiny

 Unique and endemic plants also add to our beautiful local environment.
-One example is the thatch palm (Coccothrinax inaguensis), an underappreciated little palm that’s common to the Turks and Caicos and Bahamas, yet is found is nowhere else.
+One example is the thatch palm (Coccothrinax inaguensis), an underappreciated small palm that’s common to the Turks and Caicos and Bahamas, yet is not found anywhere else.

 Another rarity is the Caicos pine (Pinus caribaea var. bahamensis) a unique variety of the Caribbean pine.
-This true pine is endangered and only found on a few of our islands in rare brackish water environments.
+This true pine, which is the national tree, is endangered and is only found on a few of our islands in rare brackish water environments.

 The high salinity terrestrial landscapes in the Turks and Caicos support many types of halophyte and salt-resistant plants, from the dense red mangroves, to the endemic dwarf sea purslane (Sesuvium microphyllum).